这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 17. You should know some energy rules of

+thumb.
 For example: A device consuming 3.5kW of

 electricity requires a ton of cooling to compensate for the heat.